 3.2 Allocated sites comprise both the strategic allocations in the Core Strategy and the allocations within the Housing Site Allocations (HSA) DPD.
 The Core Strategy allocated two strategic sites, at Newbury Racecourse and at Sandleford, to the south of Newbury.
 The Newbury Racecourse site is currently under construction, with the first two phases of development already completed.
-The Sandleford site has not yet been granted planning permission and is not currently included within the five year housing land supply.
+The Sandleford Park East site has an outline planning permission and firm progress has been made towards submission of reserved matters including site assessment works and drafting of a planning performance agreement, there is clear evidence that housing completions will begin on site within 5 years.
 The HSA DPD sites include a variety of sizes of site at the settlements within the settlement hierarchy outlined in the Core Strategy.
-Some allocated sites with outline permission have been excluded from the five year land supply due to the strict definition of deliverable, though it is anticipated that delivery will commence within the period to 2027.
+Some allocated sites with outline permission have been excluded from the five year land supply due to the strict definition of deliverable, though it is anticipated that delivery will commence within the period to 2028.